 Trusting the Digital World with account information and dozens of confidential documents can be scary, but not as risky as using paper checks.
 With paper checks, finance departments have limited control over payment processing or delivery.

-Finance executives often hear that e-Payments come with increased security, but very few understand how the security measures stack up against cash and checks. e-Payments come with encryption from the electronic payment system to pay without exposing account information during transactions.
-More specifically, here are a few e-Payment methods and security measures:
+Finance executives often hear that electronic payment systems come with increased security, but very few understand how the security measures stack up against cash and checks.
+They come with encryption from the electronic payment system to pay without exposing account information during transactions.
+More specifically, here are a few methods and security measures:

 - With Virtual Credit Cards (VCC), a one-time card is generated.
 This gives an extra layer of security over standard credit cards because the card number is never entered online.
 There’s less worry about the tangible card or its information falling into the wrong hands during a transaction.